Table of contents

 Hiver makes it easy to create and embed CSAT surveys in emails.
 Survey questions can be customized to suit your business needs, and the survey can be embedded in the body of the email with a single click.
 You can also use the CSAT Reports in Hiver to view and analyze customer feedback.

-These nine features come together to empower your team and to help them deliver the best customer experience.
+These 13 features come together to empower your team and to help them deliver the best customer experience.

 By now, you know that you are looking for a customer email management software to help your customer service team put their best foot forward.
 But with the plethora of solutions available in the market, choosing the right one for your business can be challenging.

-And that’s why we’ve put together this guide to help you find the perfect customer email management software in 2020.
+And that’s why we’ve put together this guide to help you find the perfect customer service software in 2021.

 Get it here.